Cleveland Division of Police: Post-World War II

 Under Mayor Jackson, the department has also embarked upon a program of increased cooperation and coordination with other law enforcement agencies in the region.
 Since 2011, the Division has employed a LEVA (Law Enforcement and Emergency Services Video Association) Certified Specialist to capture, examine, compare and evaluate all recorded audio/video evidence that can be associated with crimes within the city.
 This has yielded convictions in cases from simple burglary up to and including high-profile homicide cases.
 It is part of the city's commitment to leveraging technology to create a safer city.
 Cleveland Police have recently formed a financial crimes unit.
 Mayor Jackson has restored the Cleveland Police Aviation Unit and there have been talks about turning control of the unit over to the Cuyahoga County Sheriff's Department so as to allow the unit to provide aerial services to the suburbs as well as the central city.
 A reorganized marine patrol was unveiled in 2010 in partnership with the sheriff and the Lakewood and Euclid city departments.
 Changes to the command structure have included the assignment of a department commander to supervise the department's intelligence and crime analysis operations as well as coordinate the department's efforts with those of the Northeast Ohio Regional Fusion Center.

 In 2017, Cleveland Police became the final group of the city's first responders to carry the naloxone nasal spray Narcan, the opioid antagonist that can reverse the effects of a drug overdose.
 150 zone cars were initially equipped with the drug, with roll-out to the remaining fleet to follow.
 More than 900 officers were in the first group to receive Narcan administration training, with the focus on patrol officers who answer 911 calls.
 Some detectives were also trained.
 The kits that police use contain twice the dosage of those used by firefighters and EMS technicians, as police may have to dispense several doses of the drug to counteract an overdose.
 The division typically is faced with several overdoses per day.
 Overall, Cuyahoga County suffered 228 opioid overdose deaths in 2015, 666 in 2016, and 775 in 2017.

-In 2021, the Safer Cleveland Ballot Initiative passed, creating a new Community Policing Commission composed of 13 civilians with final decision-making power regarding discipline in police misconduct cases.
+In 2021, the Safer Cleveland Ballot Initiative passed, creating the Cleveland Community Police Commission composed of 13 civilians with final decision-making power regarding discipline in police misconduct cases.

+In 2023, Patrol Officer Karl Lloyd‘s salary exceeded that of Mayor Justin Bibb.
+Lloyd earned a base salary of $73,868 with an additional $143,036.28 in overtime that totaled over $200,000 for the fiscal year.